 You can get there by boat from the Rodeado or from Taganga if you are looking for a more tranquil beach experience.

 Palomino is a hippy paradise in La Guajira region of the country.
-Outside of the accommodating locals in the area, this off the beaten track location is popular mostly with backpackers looking to escape the bigger cities.
+Outside of the accommodating locals, this rustic location is popular with backpackers looking to escape the bigger cities.

-There are various things to do in Palomino with the main two attractions been the beach (this is the perfect beach for surfing) and the river.
+There are various things to do in Palomino with the main two attractions been the beach (perfect for surfing) and the river.
 River tubing includes a rustic motorcycle ride and a hike up in the mountains.

 Free Walking Tour

 You’ll be glad to know there are free walking tours in Santa Marta.
-I stayed at YULucky hostel which offers rooms for a very reasonable price.
-They also have a free walking tour which usually leaves twice daily.
+Stay at Viajero hostel which offers rooms for a very reasonable price.

-YULucky hostel also has a rooftop bar area with music and party nights.
-Get free breakfast and enjoy morning panoramic views of Santa Marta.
-Equipped with a pool and even an outdoor gym.
-Just ask at reception about the tour.
+Viajero hostel also has a rooftop bar area with music and party nights.
+Get breakfast here and enjoy morning panoramic views of Santa Marta.
+Equipped with a swimming pool, just ask at reception about the tours.

 Mercado de Artisañias

-Unlike the craft markets I have seen in other cities in Colombia and my travels backpacking South America the market here in Santa Marta is quite hidden and if you’re not aware of it could be seen as a shady place to enter.
+Unlike the craft markets I’ve seen in other cities in Colombia and backpacking South America the market here in Santa Marta is hidden and if you’re not aware of it could be seen as a shady place to enter.

-Although that’s not the case it’s just the way it looks from the outside, you should definitely enter as you’ll find some great gifts at bargain prices.
+Although that’s not the case it’s just the way it looks from the outside, definitely try to enter as you’ll find some great gifts at bargain prices.